Scuttlebuns/spotify_db/README.md

-# Music Data Exploration Project
+# Spotify Data Exploration Project

 ## Project Overview
 This project centers on designing and implementing a relational database using real-world music-related datasets.
 Using structured data from Spotify and artist popularity records, we explore how relational models, normalization, and SQL queries can uncover insights into music trends, artist influence, and audio characteristics.